Climate Change Action Using AI

 There are three ways machine learning can help tackle climate change:

-- showing the effects of extreme weather to drive actions, and
+2. Show the effects of extreme weather to drive actions, and

-According to the article, a grant from Google is expanding Carbon Tracker’s satellite imagery efforts to include gas-powered plants on top of tracking emissions from coal-powered plants around the world to get a better understanding of where the air pollution is coming from.
-Monitoring systems from Carbon Tracker can be used worldwide especially in areas that are not monitoring.
+According to the article, a grant from Google is expanding Carbon Tracker’s satellite imagery efforts to include gas-powered plants, in addition to tracking emissions from coal-powered plants around the world, to better understand where the air pollution is coming from.

 To read the entire report, click the link: